Can I Get Business Insurance If I Operate From A Home-based Business?

 1. What types of business insurance are available for home-based businesses?

-There are several types of business insurance that are available for home-based businesses.
+Several types of business insurance are available for home-based businesses.
 The most common types include:

 – General liability insurance: This type of insurance protects you from claims of bodily injury or property damage that may occur in your home or as a result of your business operations.